kreipikc/macros-create-report-excel/README.md

 # ENG
 ## To create reports
-You need the archive `dist/createReportsScript.zip` and the file `input.xlsm'.
+You need the archive `dist/createReportsScript.zip` and the file `input.xlsm`.
 Download the archive and file.

 Next, go to `input.xlsm` and open the macro `DoDocument`: